concord-consortium/building-models/docs/delivery/1/prd.md

 - All link API CRUD operations must accept and return both a `relationVector` ("increase", "decrease", "vary") and a `relationScalar` ("aboutTheSame", "aLittle", "aLot", "moreAndMore", "lessAndLess").
 - When `relationVector` is "vary", the API must accept and return a `customData` field representing the user-drawn functional relationship (e.g., array of points or function definition).
 - The API must validate combinations and ensure correct construction of the underlying Relationship object.
+- The API must support explicit creation of flow nodes (not just variables/accumulators), with all relevant properties, via a dedicated API command.
+- The API must support auto-generation of flow nodes during link creation, matching the UI's logic for connecting accumulators or other cases requiring flows.

 #### Acceptance Criteria